Home / Health Insurance / Articles / Diseases / Vitamin E Deficiency: Symptoms, causes, prevention and treatments

 A fat-soluble vitamin with antioxidant properties, Vitamin E, is known to support a robust immune system.
 It can be found naturally in various foods and is added to some food products to help you consume more of this nutrient.
 Because of such abundance, acquiring a Vitamin E deficiency is uncommon unless you have an underlying medical condition.
 Vitamin E's primary function as an antioxidant is to absorb loose electrons, or "free radicals," which can harm other cells.
 Additionally, it stops blood clots from developing in the arteries of the heart.

-Following are the basic signs and symptoms of Vitamin E Deficiency.
+Here are the common signs and symptoms of Vitamin E deficiency.

 Low immunity: Immune cells may be inhibited by Vitamin E deficiency.
 According to studies, elders may require more Vitamin E since ageing causes changes in the immune system.